-Ruth Benedict (1959) drew what she called an “arc of human potential” to indicate that every culture makes choices from among a wide array of possibilities for any form of behavior.
-Each culture, then, makes choices of different language sounds, foods, dress materials and designs, and other behaviors.
+Ruth Benedict (1959) drew an “arc of human potential” to indicate that every culture makes choices from among a wide array of possibilities for any form of behavior.
+Each culture, then, chooses different language sounds, foods, dress materials and designs, and other behaviors.

 - climate and natural resources

 This short film features the Korowai tribe, whose members had no contact with anyone outside of their community until the 1970s.
 This isolation affected their dress in numerous ways.

 To access a transcript for the video above, download this file: The Tree House People Korowai Video Transcript [DOC]